Phyllis Le Cappelaine Burke

 Phyllis Le Cappelaine Burke (27 January 1900 – 20 August 1969), was an English-born Australian market researcher, housing commissioner, civic volunteer and philanthropist.
-She studied economics at the University of Sydney, graduating with a Bachelor's degree in 1922.
+She studied economics at the University of Sydney, graduating with a bachelor's degree in 1922.
 She served for twenty years on the Housing Commission of New South Wales, and supported numerous social reform causes through her voluntary activities.
 A devout Catholic, in 1943, she founded Altair, a discussion group for Catholic women who were University graduates.
 She was also a foundation member of the Sydney chapter of the St. Joan Social and Political Alliance.

 Personal life and education

-Phyllis Le Cappelaine Taylor was born on 27 January 1900, in the town of Maldon, located in the country of Essex, England.
+Phyllis Le Cappelaine Taylor was born on 27 January 1900, in Maldon, Essex, England.
 Her parents, John Le Cappelaine Taylor (d.
 1947) and Bridget Emily Taylor (née Dooley), emigrated to Australia when Phyllis was an infant.

 As a young woman, Taylor attended a Catholic school for girls run by the Sisters of Mercy in North Sydney.
-The Monte Sant' Angelo Mercy College, as it was known, had been established in 1873.
+The Monte Sant'Angelo Mercy College, as it was known, had been established in 1873.
 The girls were taught subjects as varied as English, history, geography, math, art, music and needlework.
 After graduating from secondary school, Taylor attended the University of Sydney, where she earned a Bachelor in Economics in 1922.

 Taylor married John Murray Burke on 31 July 1922, in a ceremony held at St. Patrick's Cathedral in Sydney.
 John Murray Burke had served as a private in the infantry in the Australian armed forces during World War I. After the war, he worked as a mercer, selling silk and fabrics.
 The couple had nine children together.